 - Next, compare it with those displayed by your router in Step 2.
-If you notice some strange devices, then there is possibility that your neighbour is sharing internet connection without your consent.
+If you notice some strange devices, then there is a possibility that your neighbor is sharing the internet connection without your consent.
 Set a password!

-Know if someone is hacking your computer/ Trace a Hacker
+4] Know if someone is hacking your computer/Trace a Hacker

 You can even know if someone is hacking your computer.

 - Execute the netstat -a command and it will return you a list of computers that your computer is connected to.